-- Report all bullying allegations and incidents to staff.
+- 1. Report all bullying allegations and incidents to staff.
 Take a friend with you or write it down if this makes it easier. - 2.
 Staff will make sure the victim(s) is and feels safe.
 Appropriate advice will be given to help the victim(s). - 3.
 Staff will fully investigate.
-They will listen and speak separately to all children involved, as well as any adults who may be able to provide additional information, about the incident/s. - 4.
+They will listen and speak separately to all children involved, as well as any adults who may be able to provide additional information, about the incident/s.
+In order for staff to resolve issues, we do need to speak to all children involved so that all parties are fairly represented and have the opportunity to express their thoughts, feelings and point of view. - 4.
 The problem will be identified and possible solutions suggested.
 Staff will attempt to adopt a problem solving approach which will move children on from them having to justify their behaviour. - 5.
 Appropriate action will be taken quickly to end the bullying behaviour or threats of bullying.
 Staff will reinforce to those children choosing bully behaviours that this is unacceptable and support will be given to help them understand and change their behaviour.
-Appropriate sanctions will be applied in line with the schools behaviour policy. - 6.
+Appropriate sanctions will be applied in line with the schools behaviour policy.
+If and when bullying occurs, a senior leader will investigate and lead on outcomes and actions to be taken. - 6.
 The incidents will be recorded by staff on the standard Behaviour Monitoring Form.
-All reports will be kept in a file in the school. - 7.
+All reports will be recorded on SIMS and evidence will be kept in behaviour monitoring folders which senior leaders monitor closely. - 7.
 Parents will be informed and will be involved in the process as appropriate. - 8.
 Each case will be monitored to ensure repeated bullying does not take place. - 9.
 If necessary and appropriate, other agencies such as the Vulnerable Children's Team or police will be consulted.